Mitsuye Yamada: Education and career

-Yamada's first publication was Camp Notes and Other Poems.
+Yamada's first publication was the book Camp Notes and Other Poems.
 The book is a chronological documentary, beginning with "Evacuation" from Seattle, moving in the camp through "Desert Storm," and concluding with poems recounting the move to Cincinnati.
 "Cincinnati" illustrates the visible racial violence and "The Question of Loyalty" shows the invisible humiliation of the Japanese during World War II.
 She wrote the book to promote public awareness surrounding the discrimination against the Japanese during the war and to prompt deeper discussion of these issues.
 With this publication, Yamada challenged Japanese traditions that demand silence from the female.
+Yamada recognized that Asian American women have not been fully represented as "sites of complex intersections of race, gender, and national identity."
+(Yamamoto, 2000).
+Yamada stated, "Asian Pacific women need to affirm our culture while working within to change it."
+(Geok-Lin, 1993).

-She contributed two essays to This Bridge Called My Back: Radical Writings from Women of Color.
+Yamada contributed two essays to This Bridge Called My Back: Radical Writings from Women of Color.
 (1981) "Invisibility is an Unnatural Disaster" reflects the double invisibility of being both Asian and a woman while "Asian Pacific American Women and Feminism" urges women of color to develop a feminist agenda that addresses their particular concerns.
 That same year, Yamada joined Nellie Wong in a biographical documentary on public television, "Mitsuye and Nellie: Two Asian-American Woman Poets."
 The film tells of actual events that happened to the speakers, their parents, grandparents and relatives.
 It uses poetry to tell Asian American history of biculturalism.

 In 1982, she received a Vesta Award from the Los Angeles Woman's Building.